Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 Our Suggestions: We love the turkey burger which can be paired with any of the burger options.
 Our favorites so far are the white truffle and pecorino cheese, the smashed avocado with Havarti cheese, butter leaf lettuce, and a garlic aïoli, or the hickory smoke with cheddar cheese, barbeque sauce, and fried onion strings.
 The salads at Big Orange are also terrific, the Thai Chop is my favorite.
-Next on our list to try is one of their milkshakes because they look BOMB.
+Their milkshakes are also BOMB.

 Hours: Sunday-Thursday 11am-9pm, Friday & Saturday 11am-10pm

 Location: 2203 S Promenade Blvd Ste.
 3100, Rogers // MAP

 At Monte Ne Inn they stand by their motto of “bringing family and friends back to the table.”
 It’s so cozy inside and the staff is exceptionally friendly.
 Their all-you-can-eat meal includes their famous fried chicken, homemade bean soup, seasoned green beans, sweet corn, mashed potatoes and gravy, coleslaw, and biscuits with apple butter.

 Southern Food Company

 Southern Food Company is serving up Southern and Tex-Mex cuisine in a rustic restaurant that is perfect for a casual meal with friends or family.
 I hear they also have terrific breakfast and brunch options too although we have yet to try them!